 Discover The Tragic True Stories Of History’s Most Infamous Suicides, From Sylvia Plath To Kurt Cobain

-Largely considered one of the greatest Dutch painters ever, Vincent van Gogh was relatively unknown and poor during his life, and he was mentally troubled.
-As far as famous suicides go, at least his ushered in notoriety, as Van Gogh’s art is sometimes said to have become more popular after his death.
+Now largely considered one of the greatest painters ever, Vincent van Gogh was relatively unknown and poor during his life, and he was mentally troubled.
+As far as famous suicides go, at least his ushered in fame, as Van Gogh’s art is widely recognized to have become popular only after his death.

 Born on March 30, 1853, van Gogh’s passion for art and his struggles with mental illness started from a young age.
-During his life he completed 2,100 works total as a combination of paintings, drawings, and sketches.
+During his life he completed 2,100 works — a combination of paintings, drawings, and sketches.

 Van Gogh was in and out of hospitals and asylums throughout his adult life.
 One of his earlier trips to the hospital came after he cut off his own ear and gifted it to a prostitute.